go-goyave/template/README.md

 First, make your own configuration for your local environment.
 You can copy `config.example.json` to `config.json`.

-Run `go run kernel.go` in your project's directory to start the server, then try to request the `hello` route.
+Run `go run main.go` in your project's directory to start the server, then try to request the `hello` route.
 ```
 $ curl http://localhost:8080/hello
 Hi!